Related Post: Wabakimi’s Top 6 Spots To Paddle By – Our Favourites

 (see the above maps for locations)

-Given the scarcity of good campsites on the Misehkow River, what follows is our recommendation for a one-week sequence of campsites that will break your days into easy-to-manage chunks and avoid a day like our 41 km one to Iron Falls from Rockcliff Lake.
-If you’re into fishing you should have no problem filling out a week on the Misehkow.
+Given the scarcity of good campsites on the Misehkow River, we recommend a one-week sequence of campsites that will break your days into easy-to-manage chunks and avoid a day like our 41 km one to Iron Falls from Rockcliff Lake.
+If you’re into fishing, you should have no problem filling out a week on the Misehkow.

 - Rockcliff Lake

 - the spot where we had lunch on Day Two

 - the “Mooseview” Campsite